ganesh-kalje/aws-developer-associate-notes/Elastic-Beanstalk-Doc.md

   - Rolling with Additional Batch: Adds a temporary batch of instances during deployment.Ensures full capacity is maintained.
   - Immutable: Launches a new set of instances with the new version.Swaps them in only if healthy.
   - Blue/Green Deployment: Create a clone of the environment (green).
 Deploy to green, test, then swap CNAME with blue (production).
 Zero downtime and rollback-friendly.
+  - Traffic Splitting in AWS Elastic Beanstalk is a deployment feature that allows you to gradually shift user traffic to a new application version, enabling safer and more controlled rollouts.